-Dirt haul on SR 89 between Prescott and Chino Valley scheduled next week
+Overnight Dirt Haul on SR 89 Between Prescott and Chino Valley Continues

-Traffic on State Route 89 between Prescott and Chino Valley will be required to stop intermittently next week to allow trucks to safely cross the highway.
+Traffic on SR 89 between Prescott and Chino Valley (mileposts 320 to 325) will be required to stop intermittently, weather permitting, for the next three weeks to allow trucks to safely cross the highway.

-Upon completion of the $17 million project, ADOT will expand the two-lane roadway to a four-lane divided highway along a five-mile segment of SR 89 (mileposts 320-325) between Road 4 South in Chino Valley and Deep Well Ranch Road in Prescott, just north of the SR 89 / SR 89A junction.
+Upon completion of the $17 million project, ADOT will expand the two-lane roadway to a four-lane divided highway along a five-mile segment of SR 89 (mileposts 320 to 325) between Road 4 South in Chino Valley and Deep Well Ranch Road in Prescott, just north of the SR 89 / SR 89A junction.
 The project is expected to be complete by August.